Biomet Hip Replacements

 Did You Know

-A 2022 study reported that, following a hip replacement, 46.7% of participants experienced a clinically significant improvement, while 15.5% experienced worsened outcomes.
+A 2022 study highlighted mixed outcomes following hip replacement surgeries, with 46.7% of participants achieving clinically significant improvements, while 15.5% faced worsened outcomes.

 Biomet’s implants came in a variety of materials such as ceramic, metal and polyethylene plastic.
 The company claimed that components manufactured with its exclusive E1 Antioxidant Infused Technology had a lower wear rate than other polyethylene products.